Sanjhbati

-Sanjhbati is a Bengali drama film directed by Leena Gangopadhyay and Saibal Banerjee and produced by Atanu Ray Chaudhuri.
+Sanjhbati is an Indian Bengali drama film directed by Leena Gangopadhyay and Saibal Banerjee and produced by Atanu Ray Chaudhuri.
 The film was released on 20 December 2019 under the banner of Bengal Talkies.

 Plot

 The film reflects the loneliness of an old lady, Sulekha, who lives alone because her son works outside of India.
 The tale has been spun around a lonely mother who is missing her son.
 It also tells how the old lady interacts with her caretakers.
 The lives of the caretakers have also been emphasized in a very interesting way.